abdrahmansoltan/Learning-Notes/Frontend/General/FE-Accessibility.md

 ARIA roles provide **semantic meaning to content**, allowing screen readers and other tools to present and support interaction with object in a way that is consistent with user expectations of that type of object.
 ARIA roles can be used to describe elements that don't natively exist in HTML or exist but don't yet have full browser support.

-You can find more here along with roles to use -> [here](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles)
+You can find more here along with roles to use -> [here in mozilla docs](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles)

 ### Live region roles